BelfrySCAD/BOSL2/README.md

 - **Bottom**/**Down**/**Below**: Towards Z-
 - **Top**/**Up**/**Above**: Towards Z+

+- **Axis-Positive**: Towards the negative end of the axis the object is oriented on.
+IE: X-, Y-, or Z-.
+- **Axis-Negative**: Towards the negative end of the axis the object is oriented on.
+IE: X-, Y-, or Z-.

+- **Fillet**: A rounding of an interior or exterior edge.
+- **Chamfer**: A bevelling of an interior or exterior edge.
+- **Orientation**: The axis a part should be oriented to.
+- **Alignment**: The side of the origin that the part should be on.
+Given as a vector.

 ## Examples
 A lot of the features of this library are to allow shorter, easier-to-read, intent-based coding.
 For example: